G-Research/fasttrackml/docs/authentication.md

 --auth-username username --auth-password password --auth-users-config /path/to/config.file
 ```
 where:
-- `auth-users-config` is a `users` configuration file which should have next format:
+- `auth-users-config` is a `users` configuration file which should have the following format:
 ```
 users:
   - name: user1